rubygems/bundler-site/source/docs/git.md

 ```

 <aside class="notes">
-  **NB:** This shorthand can only be used for public repos in Bundler version 1.x.
+  <b>NB:</b> This shorthand can only be used for public repos in Bundler version 1.x.
 Use HTTPS for read and write:
 </aside>

  ``` ruby